Lawrence-tech/Fix_My_Code_Challenge/README.md

 Background Context

         Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!

 Usage

-        download the repository 0x00-Fix_My_Code_Challenge and use it as initial files for all solutions.
+        Download the repository 0x00-Fix_My_Code_Challenge and
+        use it as initial files for all solutions.

 Requirements